graefft/YouGuitar/README.md

 This project is intended to be used by private guitar students of mine to help provide resources for their learning.
 It is ever-changing with new features added almost daily (for now)

-## Installation
-visit www.doyouguitar.com

-or

-make sure to install Python3, Jinja2, and Flask1
-then clone this repository

 ### Usage